 Effective firewall rules

 Hierarchical firewall policy rules, VPC firewall rules, and global and regional network firewall policy rules control connections.
-You may find it helpful to see all the firewall rules that affect an individual network or VM interface.
+You might find it helpful to see all the firewall rules that affect an individual network or VM interface.

 Network effective firewall rules